teja2134/VLSI-LAB-EXP-3/README.md

 # **Result**

-     Thus,the simulation and synthesis of  multiplier using vivado was successfully excecuted and verified.
+     Thus,the simulation and synthesis of multipliers by using vivado has been successfully excecuted and verified.